nicolasyounes/engn3903/3_Getting_started-ENGN3903-Notebooks.md

     git clone https://github.com/nicolasyounes/engn3903.git

 You should now see a folder labelled `engn3903` in the file browser on the left.
 This folder contains all the lab notebooks from week-1 to week-9.
-Henceforth, whenever you open a jupyterlab session, simply navigate your folder, open the week we are up to, and within you will find the notebooks for that lab session.
+Henceforth, whenever you open a jupyterlab session, simply navigate to your folder, open the week we are up to, and within you will find the notebooks for that lab session.

 ![git_clone](/figures/git_clone.PNG)